BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

-Now that we have our core functions and tests in place, it's time to implement the "button" for our push-button workflow --- the `runall.R` script.
+Now that we have our core functions and tests in place, it's time to implement the "button" for our push-button workflow --- the `runall.R` or `runall.do` script.
 We have not created this yet, so go ahead and create a new .R script.

 As a reminder, the idea of the `runall` script is to collect all of